sdeeg-vmware/tanzu-developer-workshop/Tanzu_Demo_Apps.md

 [GitHub](https://github.com/sdeeg-vmware/mcp)

-A UI and Service in a single application based on the Spring Modulith project/opinions.
+The "Master Control Program".
+A UI and Service in a single Spring Boot application using a structure based on the Spring Modulith project/opinions.

 #### MCP UI